dkranch/www/lifelistSteve.md

 - Acquire $1 million in assets (2014) - Not sure when I crossed over, but between investments and real estate, I made it.
 - Make a difference in someone's life outside my family - I did two of these, raising money for sick kids.
 Details not important, but both were fundraisers I put on and raised thousands of dollars.
 - Run every day for a year - I did this and kept going.
 As of 2021, I am #321 on the [retired streak list](https://www.runeveryday.com/men_retired.php) with 1564 days.
+- Play baseball as an adult.
+I did this for a decade, from ages 38-48.
+I missed parts of different seasons for injuries and finally stopped when I had my ACL replaced and couldn't play.
+I was already getting too old.

 ## <a name="retired">The Retired ToDo List</a>